jerturowetz/notes/to-do.md

 - Get up to date on baby cpr (schedule a class)
 - Explore cheap air conditioning (portable unit, annoying windows?)
 - Need some machanism to store ice cubes & apply them (add this to packing list)
-- Ask cathy re goceries
 - Call Matthew, Kyla re baby
-- Find out if our 3 people can be seperate people
-- Bill Carly at x2 rate (like 4 hours?)
 - Get some swaddlers (use the cupon at the store)
 - Day care stalking
 - Get some new games for pre-hospital (maybe go to store together)